John Godfrey was born in Tottenham, London 26 November 1894.

 1901 John was 6, and living at home with his parents, his 4 sisters and 3 brothers and a nursemaid.

-1911 now age 16, John was living at home still with his parents, 4 sisters and 4 brothers, a visitor and 2 servants in their 14 roomed house, 31 Woodbury Grove, Finsbury Park, London.
+1911 now age 16, John was living at home still with his parents, four sisters and four brothers, a visitor and two servants in their 14 roomed house, 31 Woodbury Grove, Finsbury Park, London.
 Several of the children were working.
 Reginald was an Electrical Supply Rep, sister Mabel a teacher, Hilda a warehouse assistant, Bertram a shop assistant and Joseph an insurance clerk.
 John was still at school, as were his younger siblings.

 John was educated at St. John’s College, Green Lanes, Finsbury Park.

-Bertram enlisted on 8 August 1914 and received a commission in 1915.
+Bertram Godfrey enlisted on 8 August 1914 and received a commission in 1915.
 He served and survived.

-It would appear that Joseph (b.
-1892 ) did not enlist, nor was he conscripted.
+It would appear that Joseph Godfrey (b.1892 ) did not enlist, nor was he conscripted.

 2nd Lieut.
 John Leslie Godfrey, Royal Field Artillery